 Jesus clearly died for sin once for all, so his death covers all of our sins, including our future ones.
 But we deceive ourselves if we think God automatically forgives us even if we refuse to forgive others.

 We all can remember something someone said or did that really hurt us, but how we respond to those memories might prove we haven’t really forgiven that person.
 We keep thinking about what they said or did.
 We keep thinking about how much it hurt us.
 We rehearse what we wish we’d done to retaliate or get even with that person.
+We might become bitter or hold a grudge against them.
 We may never forget what happened to us, but these actions are proof we haven’t forgiven the person responsible.
 Is that really a problem?

 Although Jesus paid the total penalty for all the sin we’ll ever commit and God no longer holds our sins against us, as Christians we need to forgive others as God forgave us (Eph.
 4:32; Col. 3:13).
 In fact, God will not forgive us if we refuse to forgive others.
 The Lord’s model prayer is very clear about this: “forgive us our debts, as we also have forgiven our debtors.”
 Jesus then emphasized the point: “For if you forgive men when they sin against you, your heavenly Father will also forgive you.
 But if you do not forgive men their sins, your Father will not forgive your sins” (Matt.
 6:14-15).
 That is, God our Father will not forgive our sins if we don’t forgive others when they sin against us.